Akashsharma211/Pause-Distraction-v1.0/README.md

 Automatically counts seconds spent on specific domains (YouTube, Reddit, etc.).

-🔔 Wisdom Alerts
+🚫 Strict Redirect

-Triggers a system notification with a random quote when your limit is hit.
+Redirects the tab to a blocked page immediately when the limit is exceeded.

 🎛️ Total Control